Side-by-side comparison of Webflow and WordPress interfaces showing visual builder vs admin dashboard

 WordPress: Theme + page builder

-Winner: Webflow for custom designs.
-WordPress for fast theme-based setups.
+Winner: Webflow for custom designs from scratch.
+WordPress for fast theme-based implementations.

 Speed and performance